List of Heavy Metal L-Gaim characters

 This is an index of characters in the anime Heavy Metal L-Gaim.

 Rebellion

 Daba Myroad

 Daba Myroad (Real name: Kamon Myroad) is the main character of Heavy Metal L-Gaim.
 Prince of the Yaman Clan, a monarchy of the planet Mizum that was completely wiped out in Poseidal's conquest, Daba seeks revenge on Poseidal and seeks to restore the Yaman Clan to its former glory.
 He pilots the powerful white Heavy Metal, the L-Gaim, and later on, the L-Gaim Mk-II.
 Daba grows to be a model leader over the course of the series and unites factions from multiple planets in an attempt to defeat Poseidal once and for all.
-Daba's one big weakness is that he gets too reckless when his half sister, Quwasan Olibee gets involved in the war.
+Daba's one big weakness is that he gets too reckless when his adopted sister, Quwasan Olibee gets involved in the war.
 Voiced by Hirokazu Hiramatsu.

 Mirawoo Kyao

 Daba's childhood friend who travels along with him from the very beginning.
 A rather goofy character, Kyao can never make up his mind and has a short lived dream of joining the Poseidal military.
 He's a good friend to Daba and pilots a number of Heavy Metals including the L-Gaim, D-Sserd and Lista.
 Voiced by Houchu Ohtsuka.